2026 Board Members and Officers

 Staff

-While NAMI Tallahassee depends heavily on volunteer efforts, particularly with our program leaders, we have two part-time staff: Cindy Foster, our Director of Programs, and Jaclyn Tipton, our Director of Marketing and Development.
-Executive Director Nancy O’Farrell is a volunteer.
+While NAMI Tallahassee depends heavily on volunteer efforts, particularly with our program leaders, we have three part-time staff: Amber O’Connell, our Executive Director, Jaclyn Tipton, our Director of Marketing and Communications, and Atlas Winchester, our Peers Program Manager.

 Past Presidents